pokarats/about_luisa_kg/README.md

 The corpora/datasets used in our project can be found in the `/data` directory.
 The source corpora for the *Extension Corpus* are in `/emails` and `/interviews` directories.

-The outputs from the generator models are in the `/outputs` directory.
+The outputs from the generator models are in the `/results` directory of each model.

 ## Extendability